isomerpages/govtech-gobusiness-main/pages/ipgrow/csasia-ip-pte-ltd.md

 ---
-title: 'China Sinda Intellectual Property Pte.
+title: 'CSAsia IP Pte.
 Ltd.'
-permalink: /intellectual-property/ip-grow/china-sinda-intellectual-property-pte-ltd/
+permalink: /intellectual-property/ip-grow/csasia-ip-pte-ltd/
 ---

-## China Sinda Intellectual Property Pte.
+## CSAsia IP Pte.
 Ltd.

-Established in 2014, the Singapore office of China Sinda Intellectual Property is dedicated to excellence in Intellectual Property (IP) services.
+Established in 2014, CSAsia IP Pte.
+Ltd. is dedicated to excellence in Intellectual Property (IP) services.
 Our close-knit team includes six Singapore-qualified patent attorneys with deep expertise in a variety of fields, e.g., Engineering and Sciences, Artificial Intelligence and Machine Learning, ICT, Integrated Circuit Devices, Semiconductors, Optics & Photonics, Chemistry, and Materials Science.

 We offer a comprehensive suite of services tailored for both international and domestic clientele, encompassing all aspects of IP management.
 This includes patent portfolio management, prior art searches and the drafting and filing of patent specifications, to the prosecution of patents in Singapore and abroad.
 We assist clients with their Trademark and Registered Design portfolios, and we provide strategic global IP filing advice to safeguard and maximize the value of our clients' innovations.